Shawn Phillip

 2. Gluteus Maximus: Lunges also engage the gluteus maximus to a significant extent, especially during the upward phase when pushing off the front foot to return to the starting position.

-3. Hamstrings: While not as prominently engaged as in split squats, the hamstrings contribute to knee flexion and hip extension during lunges, particularly in the back leg.
+3. Hamstrings: While not as prominently engaged as in split squats, the hamstrings contribute to knee flexion and hip extension during lunges, particularly in the rear leg.

 Benefits of Lunges